dorneanu/smalisca/README.rst

   You can then **export** the results as **JSON** or **SQLite**.

-  Have a loot at the :ref:`parsing page <page-parsing>` for more information.
+  Have a loot at the `parsing page <http://smalisca.readthedocs.org/en/latest/parsing.html>`_ for more information.